-Rafay provides a "managed" Kubernetes Ingress Controller as part of the default cluster blueprint so that customers do not have to deal with the operational complexity with installation, tuning etc.
+A "managed" Kubernetes Ingress Controller is available as part of the default cluster blueprint so that customers do not have to deal with the operational complexity with installation, tuning etc.

 An Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.

 Unlike a NodePort or LoadBalancer, an Ingress is a completely independent resource to your service.
 You declare, create and destroy it separately to your services.